sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 In order to receive a reward you have to meet the following criteria:

 -   Accumulated minimum $5 of balance the current month.
-The balance that did not reach this limit is transferable to the next month.

 -   5Mbps upload speed dedicated to the node